 - To create a new CA, in the Smoothwall, on the SYSTEM menu, under the Certificates submenu, click Certificates for services.

-- To create a completely new CA click New root CA. When creating a CA, we recommend that you add proper ownership information to the CA. While it's not mandatory information, it's helpful for both administrators and users to identify the source of the CA and the certificates created.
+- To create a completely new CA click New root CA button at the top-right of the page.
+When creating a CA, we recommend that you add proper ownership information to the CA. While it's not mandatory information, it's helpful for both administrators and users to identify the source of the CA and the certificates created.

 - Enter a descriptive Name and copy it for the Common Name.